jschanck/sieve-tables/README.md

 * b.2075.csv gives a lower bound on the kissing number in dimension b.
-* b.2925.csv gives a lower bound on the cost of the BDGL sieve.
+* b.2924.csv gives a lower bound on the cost of the BDGL sieve.
-* b.3496.csv gives a lower bound on the cost of the bgj1 sieve.
+* b.3494.csv gives a lower bound on the cost of the bgj1 sieve.
+* The \*.jjp.csv files use the JJP lower bound on the kissing number instead of the cap volume lower bound.

 Further information can be found in my Apr.
 11, 2019 email to the pqc-forum, reproduced below.